sedflix/multi-cluster-istio-kind/README.md

 ### Install Istio using istioctl [3](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/)

+The version installed is the current istioctl binary version.
+So, you can change version by changing istioctl.

 It does the following for each cluster:

 - install istiod with configuration in [istio-setup/cluster.yaml](istio-setup/cluster.yaml)